'Barcelona had only one job at Anfield' - Liverpool's comeback sends Twitter into meltdown | Goal.com

 'Barcelona had only one job at Anfield' - Liverpool's comeback sends Twitter into meltdown

-Liverpool's 4-0 comeback win over Barcelona in Tuesday's Uefa Champions League semi-final clash sent Twitter into meltdown as football enthusiasts shared their views of the results.
+Liverpool's 4-0 comeback win over Barcelona in Tuesday's Uefa Champions League semi-final clash sent Twitter into meltdown as football enthusiasts shared their views of the result.

-The triumph sealed Liverpool's spot in the final billed for the Wanda Metropolitano Stadium in Madrid, but fans on social media are clearly not pleased with the performance of the Spanish giants in England, who have five-time Ballon d'Or winner Lionel Messi in their ranks.
+The triumph sealed Liverpool's spot in the final, billed for the Wanda Metropolitano Stadium in Madrid, but fans on social media are clearly not pleased with the performance of the Spanish giants in England.

 Barcelona fans: Messi is a GOAT🐐— Danky_of_Port_Harcourt🛳 (@i_am_Danky) May 7, 2019